remotesynth/enterprise-auth-docs/intro.md

 ![](images/app-auth-screen.png)

 > **NOTE**: Configuring enterprise authentication providers is very tricky.
-If you’re not seeing your auth screen as expected, or if you hit problems at any time throughout the process, feel free to [react out on the NativeScript community forum](https://discourse.nativescript.org/c/Sidekick).
+If you’re not seeing your auth screen as expected, or if you hit problems at any time throughout the process, feel free to [reach out on the NativeScript community forum](https://discourse.nativescript.org/c/Sidekick).

 And that’s it!
 You’ve now successfully built an app that can connect to an enterprise authentication provider.

+<h2 id="step-5">Step 5: MOAR KINVEY</h2>

+Sidekick’s enterprise authentication implementation is powered by [Progress Kinvey](https://www.kinvey.com/), a leading backend app development platform, with powerful capabilities to connect to and use enterprise data sources.

+Here are some other things you can do.